 One of the main activities I was involved in during my college years was teaching.
 In my last semester I was an instructor for a small seminar class and taught grad students about simulation software that they might encounter.
 But for the most part, I was a math and stats tutor- for approximately 2 1/2 years.
 These jobs consisted of one-on-one tutoring, group tutoring, and occasionally giving review lectures to many students (ranging from 5 to 70 students).
 The main subjects I tutored were calculus 1, 2, and 3, precalculus, and statistics, but on occasion I tutored linear algebra and probability theory.
 I enjoyed my tenure as a tutor because I was able to explain hard problems to struggling students, and I was filled with excitement if they understood the concepts.
 My job wasn't to just tell them how to do a specific problem, but walk them through problems with concepts that they would engrave in their heads to use for many different situations.
 Since I love math, it was doubly rewarding to teach one of my favorite subjects.
 I remember when I was a high school student learning calculus when the concepts just clicked and it was amazing.
 Edward Frenkel, one of my former math professors and NY Times best selling author, says that those who hate math haven't been taught about it through a different perspective.
 I hope after tutoring students, they will feel enthusiastically about mathematics as I do or Professor Frenkel feels about it.

-University of California - Berkeley - BA, Applied Mathematics
+Undergraduate Degree: University of California-Berkeley - Bachelor in Arts, Applied Mathematics

 Reading, hiking, running, gym, watching TV, politics, economics, cultural criticism, astronomy